Logotyp Jordbruksverket

 Conservation varieties in the Swedish list of varieties

-It is possible to register conservation varieties of agricultural plants and vegetables in the Swedish list of varieties.
+It is possible to register conservation varieties of agricultural species and vegetables in the Swedish list of varieties.
 This means that it is permitted to produce and market these varieties in Sweden.

-In order for the conservation varieties to be included in the list of varieties, it must not already exist in the ordinary catalogue of varieties as a common variety, for example, Blue Congo is included as an ordinary variety in the EU catalogue of varieties and cannot therefore be included as a conservation variety in the Swedish list of varieties.
-The variety may not either be protected by any plant breeder's rights.
+In order for the conservation varieties to be included in the list of varieties, it must not already be listed in the regular list of varieties as a common variety, for example, Blue Congo is listed as an ordinary variety in the EU list of varieties and can therefore not be accepted as a conservation variety in the Swedish list of varieties.
+The variety must also not be protected by any plant breeders' rights.

-The variety may not be a completely new variety, but it must have been cultivated in Sweden before 1950.
-In order for the conservation variety to be included in the list of varieties, the Swedish Board of Agriculture must consider it worth conserving.
-When we assess the variety, we base ourselves mainly on the criteria for conservation which are to be found in the Cultivated Diversity Program (POM).
+The variety may not be entirely new, it must have been cultivated in Sweden before 1950.
+For the conservation variety to be included in the list of varieties, the Swedish Board of Agriculture must have assessed it worth preserving.
+In our assessment, we primarily base it on the criteria set out in the Programme for Diversity of Cultivated Plants (POM).

 The rules for including a conservation variety in the list of varieties differ from the rules for ordinary varieties:

-• The conservation varieties may have greater variation within the variety than normal varieties have.
+• The conservation varieties may have greater variation within the variety than ordinary varieties are allowed to have.

-• The conservation varieties do not need to undergo technical examination.
+• The conservation varieties do not need to undergo technical testing.

 • There should be a carefully detailed description of the variety.

-• There must be documentation that the variety is worth conserving.
+• There must be documentation showing that the variety is worth preserving.

 Registering a conservation variety

-You should enclose a carefully detailed description of the variety and documentation on the variety’s conservation value with the application.
+You must attach a carefully detailed description of the variety and documentation on the variety’s conservation value with the application.
 Use the CPVO’s questionnaire for the species and supple ment it with your own experiences.

 Before you send in your application, you should check with us whether anyone else has sent in an application for the variety.
 It is sufficient with one application for each variety.